Can Light Trigger a Motion Detector?

 Still wondering what can set off a motion detector?
 Another culprit is…heat.

 Some sensors can track infrared radiation.
-This means a motion detector will be able to detect a light has been turned on because of a shift in temperature.
+This means a motion detector will be able to detect a light that has been turned on because of a shift in temperature.
 If there is a change in heat, your detector will react and alert you.
-To counteract these settings, refer to your user manual for guidance.
+To counteract this, consult the user manual for your security system to adjust settings and minimize false alarms triggered by temperature changes.

 How to Adjust Lighting to Reduce False Alarms

-With a security system that includes motion sensor light with camera, adjusting lighting to reduce false alarms matters.
-That can be done in a number of ways that don’t involve curtains or blinds.
+With a security system that includes a motion sensor light with a camera, adjusting lighting to reduce false alarms matters.
+That can be done in several ways that don’t involve curtains or blinds.
 Removing objects that are reflecting light or causing patterns is one of the ways to do that, such as moving a tree whose leaves are creating issues or relocating a troublesome mirror.
-Another way you can adjust light is keep your home brighter during the day, so there’s less of a contrast between inside and outside light sources.
+It is a good idea to brighten your interior spaces to keep your home well-lit during the day to reduce the contract between indoor and outdoor light sources, minimizing false alarms.

-Let Brinks Home Security ™ Help Address the Issue
+Let Brinks Home ™ Help Address the Issue

 If you’re covered by Brinks Home, we may be able to help you adjust your lighting and motion detectors so that false alarms become a thing of the past.
 There’s always the potential for a glitch to occur, and sometimes the sensor may still trigger, but it should be a lot less likely to happen after adjustments have been made.
 Contact Brinks Home today to establish how you can get your equipment properly working for you and your loved ones.